Jerell/jerell.github.io/content/notes/Designing a steady state network.md

 ![[example branch.png|300]]
-*An example branch with a block sequence of one source, four capture units, a pipe, two compressors, and another pipe* We can add to block sequences by extending them at the end or inserting blocks in the middle, much like you would add rows to an excel data sheet, with the option to add a new block before or after a selected one.
+*An example branch with a block sequence of one source, four capture units, a pipe, two compressors, and another pipe* We can add to block sequences by extending them at the end or inserting blocks in the middle, much like you would add rows to an Excel data sheet, with the option to add a new block before or after a selected one.
 To add a block just before the two compressors, the user would click the blue area.
 #### Terminal blocks
 A source block is where the composition and flow rate of a fluid stream are defined.
 This fluid is passed along to the next block in the sequence.
 A sink block is where a fluid stream terminates.
 One must be placed at the end of a branch if the branch is not connected to another.
 ### Groups
 Groups are a labeled container for branches.
 They can have their own properties which are accessible by the branches and blocks within.
 This is useful for defining conditions that apply to multiple branches but not all of them.
 ### Map windows and anchors
 We can display elements overlaid on a map by having placeable map elements on the user interface.
 An anchor is the one that sets the position and scale of the map.
 A window is a moveable island that provides a view of the same map in a different location.
+## Contexts and inherited values
+We often say that we don't want default values for any of our properties but this is only really true if you're strictly talking about values the user had no say in or values that may quietly hide a misconfiguration.
+But some properties are defined globally or for groups of components.
+Some are determined by their position in the network.
+It is not the case that the user should be made to manually enter every value for every property.

+Consider mass flow: the total mass flow into Branch 2 in the above image is the sum of the flow from Branch 1 and Branch 4.
+The mass flow into Branch 3 and Branch 5 is determined by the mass flow and split ratio from Branch 2.
+A component within these destination branches may make use of the mass flow value, but you would not expect to need to enter it manually.
+Mass flow is clearly a branch-level property.

+For some properties, it may be useful to define them at the group level.
+Ambient temperature is one example.
+Perhaps something like compressor efficiency too.
+In every case (barring fluid properties like mass flow, which is specifically branch-level only), I think it makes sense to allow properties to be defined in broader contexts and overridden by definitions in narrower contexts.
+Components should inherit the property values from the contexts they exist within.

+This would allow the user to say "every pipe in this group has a U-value of X, but I will override this specific one with a U-value of Y" without any difficulty, by setting the group level property to be X and the value within a specific component to be Y.
 ## Costing
 For cost calculations, we define modules that contain cost items, each with their own properties, and group these into assets.
 As a cost item is the smallest unit, they should map onto blocks well.
 However we may also use a block to represent multiple cost items and should do so when they are indivisible.